Clean-Up-Crew/Defense-Driller/Readme.md

 ## Installation
 ### Prerequisites
 1. You need Python 3.8 or newer.
 This can be installed here: https://www.python.org/downloads/
+2. Install pip on your computer as well.
+3. Then, type this into your command prompt `pip install vgamepad`
-2. Download the code of the repository and save it anywhere you like.
+4. Download the code of the repository and save it anywhere you like.
 Remember the file path.
-3. Extract the folder if you downloaded it as a .zip file.
+5. Extract the folder if you downloaded it as a .zip file.

 ### How to Run
 1. Open your terminal on your computer.
 Powershell works or just the cmd prompt.